ClickHouse/clickhouse-docs/knowledgebase/exception-too-many-parts.md

 7. If your data comes faster than 500K rows per second - most probably you need more servers in the cluster to serve that traffic, not the adjustment of settings.

-8. The speed of background merges usually depends on storage speed, used compression settings, and mergetree option, i.e. merge algorithm - plain merge / aggregating / summing / collapsing etc. &  used soring key.
+8. The speed of background merges usually depends on storage speed, used compression settings, the MergeTree option (the merge algorithm - plain merge/aggregating/summing/collapsing, etc.), and the used sorting key.